rctl/CryptoVoice/README.md

 This project is licensed under GNU AGPLv3.
 If you use this code you have to release your source code publicly.

+`This project is no longer maintained.
+Feel free to reach out if you need help adapting the code for your setting.`

 ### Setup

 **Follow these steps to setup a backend server (required for app to work) and to configure the android client to use your backend server**